Frequently Asked Questions

 Will Titan TV run a commercial for my business/organization?

 No. As a non-profit organization, Titan TV does not air commercials.
 However, we do offer underwriting for organizations/businesses that would like to sponsor programming at our station.
 Underwriting rates are outlined on the underwriting rate card.
-All funds obtained from underwriting are considered donations and should be deposited in our ASI account.
+All funds obtained from underwriting are considered donations.

 Will Titan TV run an ad/underwriting announcement/PSA free of charge for my organization?